Abraxas3d/20250529_DCG_Town_Hall/README.md

 An mp4 file of the event was recorded.
 This is a raw transcription of that file.
 This transcription was made with the transcription function in Microsoft Word by @Abraxas3d

+## transcript.md

+This is a hand-edited file with punctuation, grammar, and spelling corrections.
+Please submit further corrections, such as corrections to names or handles, or improved transcription, as an issue or a pull request.